zimolzak/sidm2022-notes/Readme.md

 Effectiveness?
 In primary care[^pcpcdss].
 Good for screening for common.
 Not so much for acute or uncommon.
 Not as much for *non*-physicians.
 Also only 22 studies met inclusion [^hosprev].
-Most were popups, 1 email, 3 pager, 2 ehr flag, 2 other.
+Most were popups, 1 email, 3 pager, 2 EHR flag, 2 other.
 Only 6 from 2016 to 2021.

 [^hosprev]: Ronan CE et al. The impact of clinical decision support systems on